We Buy Houses in Haledon, New Jersey

 What Happens Next: Resolving Your Haledon Property

-1. Identify the controlling issue: foreclosure deadline, tax sale status, probate authority, vacancy, or title defect.
+1. Identify the controlling issue: probate authority, foreclosure deadline, tax sale status, vacancy, or title defect.

 2. Gather paperwork: death certificate, will, Letters, mortgage payoff, tax balances, utility balances, and any court notices.